techulus/push-github-action/README.md

 To run this action you'll need:

 - To be part of the Actions beta.
-- An API from Push (https://push.techulus.com/), to get the API key you've to install Push's iOS or Android app and create an account.
+- An API key from Push (https://push.techulus.com/), to get the API key you've to install Push's iOS or Android app and create an account.

 ## Setup